The Difference Between Tennis Shoes & Sneakers

 While it is certainly forgivable to conflate the two terms, there is indeed a difference between tennis shoes and sneakers.
 Historically, sneakers were invented first, and tennis shoes branched out of the sneaker category.
 Since then, tennis shoes have taken on their own identity.

-Sneakers are generally easier to find than tennis shoes.
-Sneakers are available at virtually any shoe store.
-The best place to find quality tennis shoes is at a tennis shop, because they select shoes that fit a range of tennis players’ needs.
-You can also purchase sneakers or tennis shoes online, but check to make sure you can return them if they don’t fit right.
+Sneakers are generally easier to find, since sneakers are available at virtually any shoe store.
+The best place to find quality tennis shoes is at a tennis shop, because they select shoes that fit a range of tennis player needs.
+You can also purchase sneakers or tennis shoes online, but check to make sure you can return them if they do not fit right.

 Erik Nielsen started writing professionally in 2010.
 He writes primarily for eHow, specializing in philosophy, theory and food topics.
 Nielsen earned his Bachelor of Arts in philosophy from the University of California, Berkeley, and also holds an Associates of Arts in philosophy from Santa Barbara City College.